jewelsjacobs/jewelsjacobs.github.io/source/_posts/2013-04-25-three-js-object-and-camera-position-tracking-in-real-time.markdown

 So how are you supposed to figure out the position of a camera in real time after you've zoomed into your app?

 Say you want an event to fire off when the camera is close to a certain object?
-Or an event to fire off only if you click on objects located in a certain z-plane coordinate?
+Or an event to fire off only if you click on objects located in a certain z-plane coordinate?.

 ###Tracking Objects
 Say you've got an object element with the following css:

-{% codeblock %}
+{% coderay lang:css Tranform Example %}
 -webkit-transform:
  translate3d(-50%, -50%, 0px)
  matrix3d(